catalingheorghe/learning-activities/embedded_linux/toolchain/notes_toolchain_general.md

 When building for embedded, the tools are being run on one platform while building the application for another platform.
 This set of tools are collectively called *cross-platform development tools*.
 Note that even if the architecture of the target system is the same as the development station, it is still highly recommended to use a dedicated set of compilation tools (toolchain), instead of using  the native one.

-You can either get pre-built binaries from various providers or vendors (windriver, linaro, mentographics etc or distributions like ubuntu, debian), or build the tools yourself.
+You can either get pre-built binaries from various providers or vendors (windriver, linaro, mentor graphics etc or distributions like ubuntu, debian), or build the tools yourself.

 For building the tools yourself, the de-facto toolset is the one from GNU.